oracle-livelabs/oci/healthcare-innovations/ai-vision/apex-ui/apex-ui.md

 ## Task 3: Create Table - VISION AI DOCS

-1. Create **VISION\_AI\_DOCS** to store Machine Learning Configuration Details.
+1. Create **VISION\_AI\_DOCS** Table.

-    VISION\_AI\_DOCS table is primarily used to store the JSON response after uploading the image to object storage, querying the model against a trained OCI Vision model.
+    VISION\_AI\_DOCS table is primarily used to store the JSON response after uploading the image to object storage, querying the image against a trained OCI Vision model.
 The JSON response contains the OCI Labels and their corresponding confidence scores.

     ```sql
         <copy>